Don Kojis: AAU basketball and the Kangaroo Kram

-Kojis was drafted by the Chicago Packers in the second round (13th pick) of the 1961 NBA draft.
-Instead of going into the NBA, Kojis chose to play for the Phillips Oilers (also known as the Phillips 66ers) in the National Industrial Basketball League, also working in the company's marketing department.
-Teams in that league competed in Amateur Athletic Union basketball.
-At the time, working for a corporation while playing on its basketball team could be a more desirable career path than playing in the NBA.
-It was on the 66ers that Kojis and teammate Charlie Bowerman began to develop the "Kangaroo Kram", which would later be known as the "alley-oop".
+Kojis was drafted by the Chicago Packers in the second round of the 1961 NBA draft, 13th overall.
+Instead of going into the NBA, Kojis chose to play for the Phillips Oilers (also known as the Phillips 66ers).
+The team was based in Bartlesville, Oklahoma.
+Kojis also worked in the Phillips Petroleum Company's marketing department.
+Phillips had played in the National Industrial Basketball League (NIBL), competing in Amateur Athletic Union basketball.
+At the time, working for a corporation while playing on its basketball team could be a more financially desirable career path for a player than playing in the NBA.
+After seeing Chicago's contract offer compared to his opportunity to work for Phillips Petroleum and be trained in sales, while also playing AAU basketball, Kojis said choosing Phillips and the AAU "'was the best decision I ever made'".

+The NIBL ceased operations before the 1961–62 season; Kojis's rookie AAU season.
+The Phillips 66ers continued to play AAU basketball thereafter, winning the AAU championship in April 1962 during Kojis's first season with the team.
+Phillips won the 1963 AAU championship as well, with Kojis named Most Valuable Player in the 1963 AAU tournament.